renpy/renpy/sphinx/source/config.rst

     If set to True, some profiling information will be output to stdout.

+.. var:: config.quit_on_mobile_background = False

+    If true, the mobile app will quit when it loses focus.

 .. var:: config.rollback_enabled = True

     Should the user be allowed to rollback the game?
 If set to False,